igors96/PokerHand/README.md

     <td>If have a tie, goes to the highest denomination of the 4 remaining cards and so on until break the tie.
 It's possible to have a draw if ties in all comparisons.</td>
   </tr>
 </table>

+### Code explained
+In this section, there are the different stages of the code to reach the solution.
+Each stage has a link to better explanations.

 #### Class definition -> https://github.com/igors96/PokerHand/blob/main/Class_definition.md